raptor-ethz/raptor_setup/software_setup.md

 cd /path/to/RAPTOR/src/raptor/src/quad_control/src
 ```

-# ROS2 Foxy

-Install ROS2 Foxy and ROS Noetic on your system.

 ## Clone repos

-Clone the repositories as previously mentioned and check out the RAPTOR-foxy branch in PX4-Autopilot:
+Clone the repositories as previously mentioned and check out the RAPTOR branch in PX4-Autopilot:

 ```
 RAPTOR